-The main risks to the future of the School are the reduction or withdrawal of the funding for the places supported by the Department for Education under the UK Government Music and Dance Scheme (MDS), the withdrawal of charitable status from independent schools, the continued impact of Brexit on European pupil study in the UK and the wider arts landscape, and the impact to the School of the cost of living crisis and global economic recession.
-The School keeps the risk of the withdrawal or reduction of MDS funding under continuing review.
+The main risks to the future of the School are the reduction or withdrawal of the funding for the places supported by the Department for Education under the UK Government Music and Dance Scheme (MDS), the change in government policy for independent Schools and the impact to the School of the cost of living crisis and global economic recession.
+The School keeps the risk of the withdrawal or reduction of MDS funding and government policy under continuing review.
 To manage these risks, the Governors are regularly updated on the status of the School, its risk management, and related matters.